FC Rodange 91

 FC Rodange 91 is a football club based in Rodange, Luxembourg.
+They currently compete in the Division of Honour, the second tier of Luxembourgish football.

 History

 The club was founded in 1991 as a merger between Rodange sides FC Chiers (founded in 1907) and FC Racing (1931).
 Chiers had played fourteen seasons in the Luxembourg National Division between 1938 and 1980 and Racing seven between 1946 and 1956.
 Racing also reached the final of the Luxembourg Cup in 1949, where it lost 1–0 to Stade Dudelange.